HugoBothaMD/naip-ssast/README.md

 The following parameters are accepted (`--` indicates the command line argument to alter to set it):

 *Dataset Information*
-* `dataset`: a string of the dataset name.
-Set with `--dataset`
-* `mode`: either 'train' or 'evaluation' (this is handled in the code, the `-m, --mode` argument in the main function is a different setting)
 * `mean`: dataset mean (float).
 Set with `--dataset_mean`
 * `std`: dataset standard deviation (float) Set with `--dataset_std` *Audio Transform Information*